SimonDelord/UBI-Security/bastion-build/readme.md

  - crane (for retrieving container images manifests and digests)
  - syft (for creating SBOM)

-Both crane and cosign get installed under Go.
+Both crane, cosign and rekor-cli get installed under Go.

+Syft is installed running a bash script.

 ## Install Go ##